Tucker Carlson Says Adam Schiff Is ‘Dangerous To The Country’

 Although Bloomberg reported that House Judiciary Chairman Adam Schiff received praise for his performance in the impeachment trial of Donald Trump, not everyone was impressed.
-During Friday’s edition of his Fox News program, Tucker Carlson suggested the probe into the president’s behavior was sparked back a disagreement over foreign policy and took aim at Schiff’s closing speech, Newsweek.
+During Friday’s edition of his Fox News program, Tucker Carlson suggested the probe into the president’s behavior was sparked by a disagreement over foreign policy, and he took aim at Schiff’s closing speech, as reported by Newsweek.

 “This isn’t really about a phone call that Donald Trump once made to Ukraine,” Carlson said.
 “It’s actually, underneath it all, a policy disagreement.”